RD4Fun/bits/bits/BIT-0017-neuron-registration-update.md

   - value of 1 means fixed entry price - this is possible by setting neuron reduction interval to 1
   - value greater than 2
     - This permits less neurons to register while the miners find the registration market price.
+    - once the price reaches a market level, a high value will probably cause higher variation in entry price due to timing
+    - if the general consensus is for the owner to be able to change this value then an absolute max of 4 or 5 is recommended as this ends up being a power multiplier

 ## Backwards Compatibility